-A small number of scar trees and middens have been identified along the bank of the lower reaches of both the Werribee and Little rivers, whilst numerous shell middens and artefacts scatters are located within the coastal and wetland areas of the Green Wedge.
-The 100m buffer along either side of Werribee River, Little River and the Wyndham coastline is Areas of the Werribee River and the Wyndham coastline are considered to be archaeologically sensitive, especially where there has been minimal impact from agriculture or residential development (Du Cros, 1991).
-It is possible that these areas may contain additional sites not yet recorded.
+Areas of the Werribee River and the Wyndham coastline are considered to be archaeologically sensitive, especially where there has been minimal impact from agriculture or residential development (Du Cros, 1991).
 In 2015, Aboriginal Affairs Victoria had a recorded 34 registered Aboriginal heritage places within the locality of Werribee South.
-The registered heritage places include artifact scatters, scarred trees and shell middens.
+The registered heritage places include artefact scatters, scarred trees and shell middens.